-All believers need the support and encouragement from others in their spiritual family.
-I don't want in any way to minimize the need for the body of Christ in the life of anybody.
-But when someone has experienced opposition or rejection in their family of origin, their spiritual family becomes all the more important.
-Having brothers and sisters and mothers and fathers isn't icing on the cake; it's essential for their spiritual health and perseverance.
+Every single believer needs the support and encouragement from others in their spiritual family.
+And a spiritual family is especially important for those who have experienced opposition or rejection in their family of origin.
+Having spiritual brothers and sisters and mothers and fathers isn't icing on the cake; it's essential for their spiritual health and perseverance.